kunalpatil-18/CampusStay/Project Logbook.md

 ### **Project Title:** Rental Room Finder for College Students
 ---

-##  Project Overview
-The *Rental Room Finder for College Students* is a web-based application designed to help students find affordable and verified rental rooms near their colleges.
-It allows room owners to list rooms and students to search, filter, and directly communicate with owners.

----

 ## Index

 | Sr.No | Week No | Contents                         | Date                    |